MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/service-workers/index.md

 ### Fetch events

-To learn more about the `respondWith` fetch events, choose the dropdown arrow to the left of the `respondWith`.
+To learn more about the `respondWith` fetch events, click the dropdown arrow to the left of the `respondWith`.
 To find more details about the **Original Request** and **Response Received**, use the corresponding dropdown arrows.

 <!-- ====================================================================== -->